yuxi-liu-wired/cheela/src/dragonsegg/god20.md

 ## 06:40:46 GMT MONDAY 20 JUNE 2050
 Pink-Eyes made his way up the slight rise just outside the clan camp.
 He had been so sure that Bright had been talking to him through Bright's Inner Eye, but no one would believe him.

-"Yet&mdash;it was so bright!"
+"Yet---it was so bright!"
 Pink-Eyes said to himself.
 "Such dazzling, brilliant flashes of pure light.
 It was Bright incarnate!
 Yet Bright would not let them see!
 Why?
 Why??
 Why???"

 Pink-Eyes rested once again on the low rise.
-Using the prayers and chants that he had so faithfully rippled into the crust every worship time, he again sought comfort from one who seemed to have inflicted nearly every indignity upon him&mdash;except death.
+Using the prayers and chants that he had so faithfully rippled into the crust every worship time, he again sought comfort from one who seemed to have inflicted nearly every indignity upon him---except death.

 Pink-Eyes felt his small sharp knife in his personal weapons pouch, and drew it out.
 He looked at it for a long while, considering...
 He dropped the knife to the crust, where it lay, its tiny point shattered by the fall.

 Pink-Eyes knew that his clan would not allow him to starve, even though they refused to let him share in the work, but he resolved never to return.
-Without looking back, he set forth toward the east, directly into the wilderness&mdash;the territory of the barbarians.
+Without looking back, he set forth toward the east, directly into the wilderness---the territory of the barbarians.
 The sentry guards, used to the wanderings of this strange pale one of the clan, let him pass outward without challenge.

 Pink-Eyes had no plan.
 Having been rejected by the clan, his only thought was to leave.
 He knew he was in danger from the barbarians, but the thought of meeting death at the points of their spears held no terror for him.
 He traveled onward, drawn toward the pattern of lights over the east pole that slowly rotated, once a turn.

 Pink-Eyes found some partially ripe pods on an isolated wild plant, and was slowly savoring the first food he had had in many turns when he stopped, struck with awe.
 The Inner Eye had sent out a brilliant, long-lasting, multicolored beam of light down ahead of him.
 The beam was unlike the others that he had seen previously.
 Those had been short flashes of light, so fast and so intense that there was no color to them.
 These were like silent words of rolling crustquakes.
-They started in the deep red and slowly&mdash;taking their time&mdash;swept through strange colors into a radiating brilliance.
+They started in the deep red and slowly---taking their time---swept through strange colors into a radiating brilliance.
 Pink-Eyes waited, and shortly was rewarded by another dazzling display.
 As if in a trance, he put the pods into a storage pouch and moved off toward the beam of light.
 It came again and again, and soon he began to depend upon its regularity.

 As Pink-Eyes moved forward to intercept the beam, he noticed that it was slowly moving off to the north.
 A short while later, he saw that it had stopped its northward movement.
 It now seemed to be coming closer and closer with every lengthy blink.
 He moved to intercept its southward path, and finally stopped and waited for it to come to him.
 As the turn passed he watched the brilliant, multicolored display get brighter and brighter.